 On Care for our Common Home

-Last spring, on Wednesday April 22, 2020 Fr.
-Kevin O'Brien, SJ, President of Santa Clara University, and 29 other readers, successfully sustained a reading of the text from noon-10:00 PM, cycling through the entire text of 246 sections 2.2 times.
+Last fall, on Wednesday October 16, Fr.
+Kevin O'Brien, SJ and 34 other readers sustained a reading of Laudato Si' for twelve hours.
+Last spring, on Wednesday April 22, 2020, Fr.
+Kevin O'Brien, SJ, President of Santa Clara University, and 29 other readers, successfully sustained a reading of the text for ten hours, from noon-10:00 PM, cycling through the entire text of 246 sections 2.2 times.

 Pope Frances' 77-page environmental encyclical is an amazing blend of secular concerns, scientific and poetic elements, Christian language, social justice teachings, imagery, and prayers.